-Rich, chewy chocolate cookies that are made with just 2 ingredients.
-These cookies don’t contain any flour, refined sugar, butter or eggs.
+Rich, chewy healthy chocolate cookies that are made with just 2 ingredients.
+These cookies don’t contain any flour, refined sugar, butter, or eggs.
 You can bake them or leave them unbaked!
 They are perfect for when you are craving something sweet and chocolatey.

 I love chocolate and rarely go a day without eating it.
 What I love about these cookies is that they have such a rich and intense chocolate flavor but are also healthier than regular chocolate cookies.
 Their chewy texture also makes them taste like brownie cookies.